Family Law & Divorce Lawyers in Monroe, MI

 In Michigan, you do not have to prove anything to be granted a divorce or a legal separation.
 States that have this kind of provision are referred to as no-fault divorce states.
 While it may be easy to file for divorce in a circuit court in a no-fault state, issues such as spousal support and marital property can be judged based on fault.
 Having an experienced attorney to guide you is essential.

 While we may know these facts as basic knowledge, it takes so much more for an ordinary person to understand the divorce in Michigan.
-The last thing you want to do represent yourself in a divorce only after it is over to realize you received for less then you deserved.
+The last thing you want to do represent yourself in a divorce only after it is over to realize you received far less then you deserved.

 Many clients are in a hurry to get their paperwork done and their divorce complete, but a divorce might take months to finalize.
 For starters, Michigan laws specify that you must have lived in Michigan for at least six months before filing for divorce.
 Further, the court case for divorce in Michigan can only be filed in the circuit court if there is a breakdown of the marital relationship such that the objects of matrimony have been destroyed and there remains no likelihood that the marriage can be preserved.

-An experienced Michigan divorce attorney can provide you with understanding of the complex laws involved in every divorce case.
+An experienced Monroe, Michigan divorce attorney can provide you with understanding of the complex laws involved in every divorce case.
 A divorce can involve going to court regularly over the smallest issues, which can become time-consuming and nerve-wracking.
 As top divorce Michigan lawyers, we have what it takes to help you and guide you through this process.

 Divorces in Michigan always begin with the filing of a divorce complaint in the local family court.
 To establish local jurisdiction you must have lived in Michigan for at least 180 days and the County you reside for 10 days.
-The Court will need to be shown that there was a breakdown of your marriage such that the objects of matrimony have been destroyed and that there in no reasonable likelihood that your marriage can be preserved in order for your divorce to be successful.
+The Court will need to be shown that there was a breakdown of your marriage such that the objects of matrimony have been destroyed and that there in no reasonable likelihood that your marriage can be preserved in order for your divorce to be granted.

 Often after a divorce is filed the Court will want the parties to attend mediation.
 With mediation there will be a mediator appointed by the Court to assist the parties to try and resolve their differences by agreement.
 You will want your own lawyer to assist you in this process.